MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/entities/entitlemententityallocationtypemapping.md

   - developer
 ---

-# Entitlement Entity Allocation Type Mapping (EntitlementEntityAllocationTypeMapping) table/entity reference
+# Entitlement Entity Allocation Type Mapping (EntitlementEntityAllocationTypeMapping) table/entity reference (Microsoft Dynamics 365)

 Mapping to define which Allocation Types are available for Entity Type to be used on Entitlement